 CME Clearing also routinely conducts reverse stress testing on the overall size of the guaranty funds, which is designed to identify market conditions that may exhaust the resources of the guaranty funds.
 These conditions are captured using extreme but implausible scenarios.
 The results of reverse stress testing are reviewed at least monthly to help inform overall stress testing practices and analyze exposures in given products.
 Reverse stress testing offers insight into the potential results of severe and unexpected changes for given products cleared and clearing members’ portfolios

 The charts above show the estimated largest aggregate stress loss that would be caused by the default of both a single clearing member and its affiliates (i.e., Cover 1) and of any two clearing members and their affiliates (i.e., Cover 2) under extreme but plausible market conditions, on average over the previous 12-months for both base and IRS products.
-There were no guaranty fund breaches for either base or IRS products over the course of 2018 or 2019.

 Data points on CME Clearing’s guaranty fund coverage are disclosed under Disclosure 4.4 of the CME Clearing Quantitative PFMI Disclosure document.3